squidmin/java-labs/src/main/java/lambdas/README.md

 ### What is a lambda expression?

 Java is an object-oriented language.
 By introducing lambdas in Java 8, the authors of Java tried to add elements of functional programming in Java.
-Now you might be wondering what the difference between object-oriented programming and functional programming is?
+What are the differences between _object-oriented programming_ and _functional programming_?

-In object-oriented programming, objects and classes are the main entities.
-If we create a function then it should exist within a class.
-A function has no meaning outside the scope of the class object.
+In _object-oriented programming_, objects and classes are the main entities.
+If a function is created, then it should exist within a class.
+A function has no meaning outside the scope of the object that invokes it.

-In functional programming, functions can exist outside the scope of an object.
-We can assign them to a reference variable and we can also pass them to other methods as a parameter.
+In _functional programming_, functions can exist outside the scope of their owning object.
+They can be assigned to a reference variable, and they can also be passed as parameters to other methods.

-A lambda expression is just an *anonymous function*, i.e., a function with **no name** and that is **not bound to an identifier**.
-We can pass it to other methods as parameters, therefore, using the power of functional programming in Java.
+A _lambda expression_ is just an *anonymous function*, i.e., a function with **no name** and that is **not bound to an identifier**.
+A lambda expression can be passed to other methods as a parameter, which is just one example of the power of functional programming in Java.

 ### How to write a lambda expression

-It might be difficult to understand what lambda is and how to write a lambda without looking at an example.
-So, let’s look at an example first, and then we will revisit what we just read.

-In the below example, we have a functional interface called `AFunctionalInterface`.
+The below example shows a functional interface called `AFunctionalInterface`.
 There are two classes `ClassA` and `ClassB` that implement this interface.

-#### AFunctionalInterface
+### `AFunctionalInterface.java`

 ```java
 @FunctionalInterface